ISSUIUC/MIDAS-Software/MIDAS/ARCHITECTURE.md

 `sensor_data.h` The type of data each sensor contains

-`/hardware` Implementation for each of the sensors on MIDAS
+`/hardware` Implementation for each of the pyhsical sensors on MIDAS

-`/silsim` Implementation for SILSIM emulation
+`/silsim` Implementation for SILSIM

-`/hilsim` Implementation for HILSIM emulation
+`/hilsim` Implementation for HILSIM

 ***